4y0/heimdall/README.md

 }
 ```
-**Heimdall flow**
+**mosh flow**
 ```
-res.Heimdall.emptyCheck(req.params.user_id, 'User id is required', 'fail');
+res.mosh.emptyCheck(req.params.user_id, 'User id is required', 'fail');
 var user_id = req.params.user_id;
 UserModel.findOne(user_id, function(user, err){
-	res.Heimdall.emptyCheck(user, 'User not found', 'fail');
+	res.mosh.emptyCheck(user, 'User not found', 'fail');
 	//other stuff to happen here
 });
 ```

 ### How to use
- Intall using npm `sudo npm install heimdall`
+ Intall using npm `sudo npm install mosh`

- Require heimdall in your code and init as a middleware before your route definitions
+ Require mosh in your code and init as a middleware before your route definitions
 ```
-var heimdall = require('heimdall'),
+var mosh = require('mosh'),
     express  = require('express');
 app.set('view engine', 'ejs');
 app.set('views', './public/views');
 var app = new express();
-//Init heimdall
+//Init mosh
-app.use(heimdall.initHeimdall);
+app.use(mosh.initMosh);
-//Example route using hemidall checks app.get('/', function (req, res, next) {
+//Example route using mosh checks app.get('/', function (req, res, next) {
-    res.Heimdall.emptyCheck(req.query.access_token, 'Access token needed to view this page');
+    res.mosh.emptyCheck(req.query.access_token, 'Access token needed to view this page');
-    res.Heimdall.callE('render','index', {user:'Heimdall',page:'Index'});
+    res.mosh.callE('render','index', {user:'mosh',page:'Index'});
 });
-//Init heimdall's error handler app.use(heimdall.initHeimdallErrorHandler);
+//Init mosh's error handler
+app.use(mosh.initMoshErrorHandler);
 ```
-_One caveat with using Heimdall.
+_One caveat with using mosh.
 Unlike php where we can easily use `die()` / `exit()` to stop code execution.
-Node.js has no 'easily' implementable equivalent functions. calling res.render or any other response.end / response header change invoking functions after heimdall causes a 'header already sent' error.
+Node.js has no 'easily' implementable equivalent functions. calling res.render or any other response.end / response header change invoking functions after mosh causes a 'header already sent' error.
-Heimdall handles this by using the `Heimdall.callE` wrapper for such functions described above.
-The only thing you need to do is include the function name as the first argument to Heimdall's callE function and subsequent ones as you would normally (and in the same order) pass to the function.
-So, `res.render('ejsfilename',ejstemplatepayload)` becomes `res.Heimdall.callE('render','ejsfilename',ejstemplatepayload)` AND `res.json({random:1234})` becomes `res.Heimdall.callE('json',{random:1234})`_
+mosh handles this by using the `mosh.callE` wrapper for such functions described above.
+The only thing you need to do is include the function name as the first argument to mosh's callE function and subsequent ones as you would normally (and in the same order) pass to the function.
+So, `res.render('ejsfilename',ejstemplatepayload)` becomes `res.mosh.callE('render','ejsfilename',ejstemplatepayload)` AND `res.json({random:1234})` becomes `res.mosh.callE('json',{random:1234})`_

-An example API project using Heimdall can be found here.
+An example API project using mosh can be found here.
 Feel free to fork and play around.
 Also, contributions / issues / feature requests are welcome